turbot/steampipe-action-check/README.md

 1. Follow the instructions at [GitHub configuration a workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to enable GitHub Action in your repository.
 2. Set up GitHub secrets (if required).
 3. Follow the examples provided in `examples/workflow`, to start with `terraform_compliance.yml`.
-4. The workflow `uses` the `turbot/steampipe-action`.
+4. The workflow `uses` the `turbot/steampipe-action/tfscan`.
-5. Optionally, supply parameters to customize GitHub action behaviours.
+5. Optionally, provide parameters to customize GitHub action behaviours.

 ## Usage Examples